JAPAN TRAVEL INFORMATION FROM ACCESS TRIPS

 CURRENCY, BANKING & SPENDING MONEY

 The Japanese currency is the Yen.
 Japan has a reputation of being a cash-based society, but trends have gradually been changing.
-Citibank, most post offices and 7-Elevens will accept foreign credit cards, but the majority of ATMs do not.
+Citibank, most post offices and 7-Elevens will accept debit and some credit cards, but the majority of ATMs do not.
 You will have the opportunity to withdraw and exchange cash at your arrival airport, and throughout the trip, but because of the unreliability of ATM machines, we strongly recommend that you arrive in Japan having already converted most of your spending money to Yen.

 For the latest currency exchange information please go to: http://finance.yahoo.com/currency